BULLETINS

 The test material is held on three sides by a metal frame.
 The material is then placed into the tester and sits at a 45o angle.
 The surface of the test specimen is touched by a 5/8” (16 mm) long, pencil-thin flame for a period of 1 second.
 If the material is ignited, the testing machine automatically records the total time for a 5” (127 mm) strip of the material to be consumed.

-Classification Scheme (See Comments):
+CLASSIFICATION SCHEME (See Comments):

-Average Time of Flame Spread
+Average Time of Flame Spread | ||

-Textiles That Do Not Have a
+Textiles That Do Not Have a Raised Fiber Surface | Textiles Having a Raised Fiber Surface | |

-Class II: Not applicable 4.0 to 7.0 seconds with stipulations**
+Class II: | Not applicable | 4.0 to 7.0 seconds with stipulations** |

-Class III: Less than 3.5 seconds Less than 4.0 seconds
+Class III: | Less than 3.5 seconds | Less than 4.0 seconds |

 *ASTM D1230 doesn’t appear to take into consideration those textiles which may ignite and self-extinguish before severing the “stop thread” which is spaced 5’ from the point of flame impingement. if the “stop thread” is not severed, there cannot be a “recordable time of flame spread”